You are leaving a vast amount of money on the table. No jokes.

 ➤ Around 20% of people abandon their online shopping carts because of the trust issue, says Baymard.

 Another reason behind abandoning shopping carts is because shoppers don’t trust the website with their credit card information.

-In 2020, almost 1.4 million people in the US reported being a victim of identity theft.
 It’s pretty standard for online shoppers to be concerned about giving sensitive information like credit card numbers or home addresses online.

 How to improve your website’s trustability?
 Installing an SSL certificate, showing customer testimonials, reviews, highlighting warranties, or using social proof can help you improve it.